A confounding bridge approach for double negative control inference on causal effects: Identification of causal effects with a negative control pair

-A negative control exposure $Z$ is an auxiliary exposure variable that satisfies the following exclusion restrictions. \begin{assumption}[Negative control exposure] $Z\ind Y\mid (U,X)$, and $Z\ind W\mid (U,X)$. \end{assumption} The assumption states that upon conditioning on the primary exposure and the confounder, $Z$ does not affect either the primary outcome $Y$ nor the negative control outcome $W$.
+\end{proposition} The proposition reveals the role of the negative control outcome and the outcome confounding bridge $b(w,x)$.
+Given $b(w,x)$, the potential outcome mean and the average causal effect can be identified without an additional assumption.
+We emphasize that without knowledge of such bridge function, identification is not possible in general, even under a fully parametric model and full knowledge of the confounder distribution.
+However, in practice, the outcome confounding bridge is unknown.
+In order to identify the confounding bridge, we introduce an auxiliary exposure variable named negative control exposure $Z$ that satisfies the following exclusion restrictions. \begin{assumption}[Negative control exposure] $Z\ind Y\mid (U,X)$ and $Z\ind W\mid (U,X)$. \end{assumption} The assumption states that upon conditioning on the primary exposure and the confounder, $Z$ does not affect either the primary outcome $Y$ nor the negative control outcome $W$.
 This assumption does not impose restrictions on the association between $Z$ and $X$ and allows $Z$ to be confounded.
 A special case is the instrumental variable \citep{wright1928tariff,goldberger1972} that is independent of the confounder, in addition to the exclusion restrictions.
-In Section 5, we will discuss the relationship between a negative control exposure and an instrumental variable in detail.
-Below we provide two empirical examples for negative control exposures.
+Below we provide an empirical example for negative control exposures.

-\begin{example} Researchers have considerable interest in the effects of intrauterine exposures on offspring outcomes, for example, the effects of maternal smoking, distress, and diabetes during pregnancy on offspring birthweight, asthma, and adiposity.
-If there are causal intrauterine mechanisms, then maternal exposures are expected to have an influence on offspring outcomes, but conditional on maternal exposures, paternal exposures should not affect offspring outcomes.
-Thus, paternal exposures are used as negative control exposures.
-For instance, \cite{dsmith2008assessing,dsmith2012} used paternal smoking as a negative control exposure to adjust the intrauterine influence of maternal smoking on offspring birthweight and later-life body mass index. \end{example}

 \begin{example} In a time-series study about air pollution, \cite{flanders2017new} used air pollution level in future days as negative control exposures to test and reduce confounding bias.
-For day $i$, let $X_i,Y_i,U_i$ denote the air pollution level (e.g., PM2.5), a public health outcome (e.g., mortality), and the unmeasured confounder, respectively; although $Y_i$ is possibly affected by air pollution in the current and past days, it is not affected by that in future days, $X_{i+1}$ for instance; moreover, public health outcomes cannot affect air pollution in the immediate future.
+For day $i$, let $X_i,Y_i,U_i$ denote the air pollution level (e.g., PM2.5), a public health outcome (e.g., mortality), and the unmeasured confounder, respectively; although $Y_i$ is possibly affected by air pollution in the current and past days, it is not affected by future days air pollution, $X_{i+1}$ for instance; moreover, public health outcomes in general do not affect air pollution in the immediate future.
 Thus, it is reasonable to use $X_{i+1}$ as a negative control exposure. \end{example}